Spanglish: Calques

 Because of this, and because they're consistent with existing Spanish grammar, (Otheguy 1993) argues they are likely a result of a conceptual, not linguistic loan.

 That is, the notion of "backness" has been expanded in these contact varieties.

 Semantic extensions

-Semantic extension or reassignment refers to a phenomenon where speakers use a word of language A (typically Spanish in this case) with the meaning of its cognate in language B (typically English), rather than its standard meaning in language A. In Spanglish this usually occurs in the case of "false friends" (similar to, but technically not the same as false cognates), where words of similar form in Spanish and English are thought to have like meanings based on their cognate relationship.
+Semantic extension or reassignment refers to a phenomenon where speakers use a word of language A (typically Spanish in this case) with the meaning of its cognate in language B (typically English), rather than its standard meaning in language A. In Spanglish this usually occurs in the case of "false friends" (similar to, but technically not the same as false cognates), where words of similar form in Spanish and English are thought to have similar meanings based on their cognate relationship.